Tellusant/docs/work-notes/cobb-douglas-decomposition.md

 # Country and Firm Productivity Decomposition Using Cobb-Douglas
 *By Dr Staffan Canback, Tellusant*

+I have worked on developing the [Tellusant strategy grid](../articles-posts/strategy-grid.html).
+There are three primitives: growth, productivity, and risk in the framework.
+Here I show how productivity is denfined and easily calculated.

 One of the strengths of my productivity framework is that it works for both countries and companies.
 Because I use the same underlying definitions, I can directly compare national productivity and firm productivity.

 The math is simple.
-This is a mechanical, determinstics model, not statistical.
+This is a mechanical, deterministic model, not statistical.
 It is fully explained in Solow-Swan growth economics.
 The growth model is widely used at the national level, less so at the firm level.
-Few, if any, CEOs know what their companies' prdoductivity is.
+Hardly any CEOs know their company's productivity levels or how to measure it.

 The basic production function is: